msimbo/first-website/README.md

 ## Sources
 This project was inspired by Sir Tim Berners-Lee.
-Tim is a computer scientist from England who started the very first website while working at CERN, a particle physics lab in Switzerland.
+Tim is a computer scientist from England who started the very first website while working for CERN, a particle physics lab in Switzerland.
 He is a professor at MIT in Cambridge, MA.
 [Birthplace of the Web](https://home.cern/science/computing/birth-web)

 ## Team members / Contributors